-While the kids get candy shops, adults have wine bars so we've picked out some of our favourites across Melbourne.
+While the kids have candy shops, adults have wine bars, so we've picked out some of our favourites across Melbourne.

 Whether its date night, catching up with close friends, or knock off drinks with colleagues, we have picked out some of our favourite wine bars across Melbourne, where you can sit back and relax and enjoy a glass or two of vino.

-As we say here at Discover Your Own Backyard ‘love thy neighbour’ and Neighbourhood Wine [1 Reid St, Fitzroy North] is the perfect place to spend an evening with your nearest and dearest, sipping on a glass of pinot gris.
+As we say here at Discover Your Own Backyard ‘love thy neighbour’ and Neighbourhood Wine [1 Reid Street, Fitzroy North] is the perfect place to spend an evening with your nearest and dearest, sipping on a glass of pinot gris.
 Feel free to chat to the knowledgeable and friendly bartenders and the resident sommelier about viticulture and the extensive global wine list.
 You'll be transported to the vineyards of Burgundy and can learn about the world of wine.

 Found in the leafy township of Eltham, a hidden gem awaits.
 A Little Drop of Poison [937B Main Road, Eltham] is a cultural hub for foodies and wine lovers alike.
 At this local favourite, the team are passionate about producing quality food inspired by the chef’s personal travels.
 Also remember to keep your ear to the ground to discover upcoming events such as this year’s Poisonart Laneway Festival, that features local musicians, and makers.

 Share a fine drop between friends at Melbourne’s friendliest wine bar.
 Its wine list features natural wines ranging from those produced by small artisan producers to cheap and cheerful drops.
 The Brunswick Wine Shop [16 Sparta Place, Brunswick] is an ideal quiet spot to catch up with friends and nibble on artisan cheese from the boutique cheese store next door, Caseus [17 Sparta Place Brunswick].
 With free wine tastings on Friday afternoons, it’s the perfect place to start the weekend.

 Wander down to Hampton's local wine store, Hampton Wine.
 Co [444 Hampton Street, Hampton].
 Graze on a tapas style eats, while chatting to friends or the resident sommelier and enjoying a drop of a feature wine.
 Here you'll find great events on, such as $2 oyster Sundays and regular themed wine dinners.

 Image source: @hampton_wine_co